Imperial Noble Consort Sunheon: Palace life

-Later years
+Later years and death

-Eom later founded Yang Jeongsuk (now Yangchung High School) in 1905, and Jinmyeong Girls' School (now Jinmyeong Girls' High School) and Myeongshin Girls' School (now Sookmyeong Women's University) in 1906.
+Lady Eom founded Yangchunguisuk (now Yangchung High School) in 1905, and Jinmyeong Girls' School (now Jinmyeong Girls' High School) and Myeongshin Girls' School (now Sookmyeong Women's University) in 1906.

-She later suffered from typhoid in July 1911, and eventually died a few days later on July 20 at the age of 57 at Hamnyeong Hall (咸寧殿) in Deoksugung Palace.
-At the time, her son, Crown Prince Uimin, was staying in Japan and wasn't told about her death until later.
+She later suffered from typhoid fever in 1911, and eventually died on 20 July, at the age of 57, in Hamnyeongjeon Hall, Deoksugung.
+At the time, Yi Un was living in Japan and wasn't told about her death until later.

-After her death, Eom was given the title of 'Sunheon', a title that was given from Sunjong.
+After her death, Lady Eom was given the posthumous name Sunheon (순헌; 純獻) by Emperor Sunjong.

-She is buried in Cheonsu Mountain in Yangju, and Myoho was called Yeonghuiwon.
-She was later re-buried across from her mausoleum with Yi Jin, her eldest grandson, who she had not seen him in her lifetime, who died from poisoning.

-Her tablets were additionally enclosed in Chilgung.
+Her tomb is called Yeonghwiwon, and her elder grandson, Yi Jin, was later buried within the grounds.
+Her spirit tablet was additionally enshrined in Chilgung (칠궁; 七宮).